 Another way to keep your cookies chewy and tender is to try baking them for less time.
 Especially if you’ve made them before and they came a little crunchy, you can shorten the time and see what happens.
 Try cooking them until the edges are golden, and the centers are still soft and not quite set.

 Use Proper Measuring Cups and Spoons

 This might seem like a no-brainer, but it's important to remember that there are different measuring utensils for both wet ingredients and dry ingredients.
 Though they might hold the same amount in volume, if you use the wrong measure for the wrong type of ingredient, you can mess up your ingredient ratios and wind up with cookies that aren't nearly as chewy or tasty as you intended.

 For instance, if you measure out milk or oil into a dry measuring cup, it won't give you the same amount as a liquid measuring cup will.
 This is because when you use a dry measuring cup, you are likely to spill if you fill it all the way to the top.
 This means that you aren’t using the full amount of liquid the recipe calls for, and it will affect your results.

 Rest the Dough

 A secret baker's trick is to rest your cookie dough in the fridge.
-You can rest it for at least an hour, which will evaporate some of the water and increase the sugar content, helping to keep your cookies chewy.
-The longer you allow your dough to rest in the fridge, the chewier your cookies will be.
+You can rest it for at least an hour, which will evaporate some of the water and increase the sugar content, helping to keep your baked cookies chewy.
+The longer you allow your sugar cookie dough or chocolate chip cookie dough to rest in the fridge, the chewier your cookies will be.
 Some professionals even rest the dough for several days.